kaunel85/ong-bylaws/bylaws.md

 114. Social Committee
      1. Be Chaired by the Social Chair
-     2. Consist of the Social Chair, Vice-President, and other active Members.
+     2. Consist of the Social Chair, Vice-President, and other Active Members.
      3. Be responsible for the organization of regular chapter social events with outside persons and organizations.
      4. Be responsible for the organization and execution of a Chapter Formal and Founder's Day Afterparty

 115. Brotherhood Committee
      1. Be Chaired by the Brotherhood Chair
-     2. Consist of the Brotherhood Chair, Vice-President, and other active Members.
+     2. Consist of the Brotherhood Chair, Vice-President, and other Active Members.
-     3. Be responsible for the organization of regular brotherhood events to promote closeness between members.
+     3. Be responsible for the organization of regular brotherhood events to promote closeness between Members.

 116. Fundraising Committee
      1. Be Chaired by the Fundraising Chair
-     2. Consist of the Fundraising Chair, Vice-President, Alumni Secretary and other active Members.
+     2. Consist of the Fundraising Chair, Vice-President, Alumni Secretary and other Active Members.
      3. Be responsible for the organization of events for the raising of funds for chapter operations.

 117. Scholarship Committee
      1. Be Chaired by the Scholarship Chair
-     2. Consist of the Scholarship Chair, Vice-President, and other active Members.
+     2. Consist of the Scholarship Chair, Vice-President, and other Active Members.
      3. Be responsible for the organization of the scholarship program and management of academic resources.

 118. Housing Committee
      1. Be Chaired by the House Manager
-     2. Consist of the House Manager, Vice-President, and other active Members.
+     2. Consist of the House Manager, Vice-President, and other Active Members.
      3. Be responsible for the organization, cleanliness, and good operation of the Chapter House
      4. Be resposnible for determining which Actives and Alum shall live in the house, with the approval of the Executive